funmagsoft/ecare-infrastructure/terraform/modules/environment/README.md

 ### AKS Module

-The platform module calls the `aks` module to create the Kubernetes cluster:
+The environment module calls the `aks` module to create the Kubernetes cluster:

 ```hcl
 module "aks" {